scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 df['Fertility Rate'].shape
 ```

-When accessed for the entire Data Frame, the `size` attribute works in the same way as we have seen for Numpy arrays and Pandas Series e.g. it will tell us the total number of *elements* in the entire Data Frame (e.g. the number of elements in the rows multiplied by the number of elements in the columns):
+When accessed for the entire Data Frame, the `size` attribute works in the same way as we have seen for NumPy arrays and Pandas Series e.g. it will tell us the total number of *elements* in the entire Data Frame (e.g. the number of elements in the rows multiplied by the number of elements in the columns):

 ```{code-cell}
 # Show the `size` of the Data Frame